Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Case 2

-If a spreadsheet column is referenced in your task structure but is not included in your uploaded spreadsheet the column name will appear as a, green headed, empty column on your Task Spreadsheet page.
+If a spreadsheet column is referenced in a component in your task but is not included in your uploaded spreadsheet then the column name will appear as an empty column on your task's spreadsheet.

 If you wish to remove this column:

-Alternatively - if you intended to use this column but it has been misnamed: Rename the Zone Content so that it exactly matches the spreadsheet column heading you wish to use instead
+Alternatively - if you intended to use this column but it has been misnamed: Create a new column in the binding menu of the component where it's been misnamed and rename it so that it exactly matches the spreadsheet column heading you wish to use instead.

 Case 3